I’ve got a dirty bamboo floor – can I clean it with a steam mop?

-If you’re wondering how to clean bamboo flooring, there are many options available to you , including the use of popular Swiffer or Microfiber mops.
-You may be disheartened to hear this news if you purchased your steam mop and the demonstration showed them using it on a hardwood floor….but most wood flooring pros cringe when they see those demonstrations, as they know that long term steam cleaning of hardwoods can cause serious detriment to the floor.
+If you’re wondering how to clean bamboo flooring, there are many options available to you, including the use of popular Swiffer or Microfiber mops.
+You may be disheartened to hear this news if you purchased your steam mop, and the demonstration showed them using it on a hardwood floor…. but most wood flooring pros cringe when they see those demonstrations, as they know that long-term steam cleaning of hardwoods can cause serious damage to the floor.

 How to Clean Bamboo Flooring – Step by Step

-Step one: Clear all rubbish, dirt, and grime from the floor with a vacuum or broom.
+Step one: Clear all dust, dirt, and grime from the floor with a vacuum or broom.